-- a) facilitate and promote a responsible exercise of their rights and the performance of their duties by the shareholders and the holders of rights or interests in shares, subject to the principle of equal treatment of those in the same situation; - b) favour the informed participation of the Company's shareholders at the General Shareholders' Meeting and take proper measures for it to serve the effective exercise of the duties held by the shareholders under the law and the Governance and Sustainability System;
+c) Favour the informed and responsible participation of shareholders at the General Shareholders' Meeting and take proper measures for it to serve the effective exercise of the duties held by the shareholders under the law and the Governance and Sustainability System.

-The Company thus may make available to the shareholders on the occasion of each General Shareholders' Meeting a guide in the medium it deems appropriate (such as through a virtual assistant) and certain rules of implementation that standardise, adapt, further develop and make more specific the provisions of the Company's Governance and Sustainability System concerning the exercise of shareholders' rights; and c) encourage the engagement of its shareholders in corporate life, especially in the area of corporate governance.
-For this purpose, the Board of Directors has approved the Shareholder Engagement Policy, has adopted various initiatives, and has created and developed various channels of communication and participation.
+The Company thus may make available to the shareholders on the occasion of each meeting a guide in the medium it deems appropriate (such as through a virtual assistant) and certain rules of implementation that standardise, adapt, further develop and make more specific, within the framework of the corporate interest, the provisions of the Company's Governance and Sustainability System concerning the General Shareholders' Meeting, and the exercise by shareholders of their related rights.